-The hardest part was having so much time alone . . . to think . . . to feel . . . to experience.
-I felt so lonely inside that I could actually feel physical pain as well as emotional pain.
-I looked up books and articles to read in order to learn how to overcome this feeling of loneliness.
-What I discovered has completely transformed the way I view being alone versus feeling lonely and helped me to embrace my new life as a single person.
+At times I felt so lonely inside that I could feel physical pain as well as the emotional pain.
+I looked up books and articles to read so I could learn how to overcome feeling so lonely.
+The information I discovered completely transformed the way I view being alone versus feeling lonely and helped me to embrace my new life as a single person.

 Being alone . . . this IS a condition or a state of being.
 It is a fact.
 You are either alone or you are with people, hence not alone.
 Stating your condition simply just identifies that fact.